mini-pw/PvSTATEM/README.md

 `SerolyzeR` package is developed within the project [PvSTATEM](https://www.pvstatem.eu/), an international project aiming at malaria elimination and is financially supported by the HORIZON grant HORIZON-WIDERA-2022-ACCESS-07-01.

+Previously, this package was named `PvSTATEM`, but it has been rebranded to `SerolyzeR` to better reflect its purpose and scope.

 ## Installation

 The easiest way to install the package is using the CRAN repository: